CNMSwarmTeam/CNM-SRWG-2017/CNM-SRWG 2017/mobility/src/READMEMOBILITY.txt

       + CURRENT PROGRESS:
         - WORKING BEHAVIOR:
           + Rover has target and Dropping Off
-     - HAVE HEAVILY MODIFIED TARGET HANDLER
-      + Now counts number of targets it sees (not just center tags)
-      + Figues out how many targets are on the left and right
-        - Uses this info for choosing which way to turn
-      +

 --------3/4/2017--------
 EDITED BY:  Jeff Schlindwein, Steve Lindsey, Kaily Young, Juan Rueda, Paul Ward